-- Top Secret information;
+§ Top Secret information;

-- Communications Security (COMSEC) material, excluding controlled cryptographic items when unkeyed or utilized with unclassified keys;
+§ Communications Security (COMSEC) material, excluding controlled cryptographic items when unkeyed or utilized with unclassified keys;

-- Restricted Data as defined in the U.S. Atomic Energy Act of 1954, as amended;
+§ Restricted Data as defined in the U.S. Atomic Energy Act of 1954, as amended;

-- Special Access Program (SAP) information; or
+§ Special Access Program (SAP) information; or

-- Sensitive Compartmented Information (SCI).
+§ Sensitive Compartmented Information (SCI).

-b.
-Prohibition on Award.
-No contract under a national security program may be awarded to an entity controlled by a foreign government if that entity requires access to proscribed information to perform the contract, unless the Director, CUSTOMER or a designee has waived application of 10 U.S.C.
-2536(a), through Buyer.
+(b) Prohibition on Award.
+No contract under a national security program may be awarded to an entity controlled by a foreign government if that entity requires access to proscribed information to perform the contract, unless the Director, of Buyer's customer agency or a designee has waived application of 10U.S.C. §2536(a).

-c.
-Disclosure.
+(c) Disclosure.